mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 **Question:** Hojo-san?
 Were you making a point that 21st century human beings maybe are becoming more obstinate or stubborn because technology spoils [us], because technology promises that it can control the universe?

 **Katagiri Roshi:** Yes, they may become more stubborn, more arrogant.
 That’s why we have to offer certain circumstances where they can manifest or they can realize the bigger scale of the world through their own research.
 Because even though they become more and more stubborn by the strong belief of their accomplishments, but reality [...] would rather be [the] reverse sometimes: by stubbornness they can realize the bigger scale of the world.
-So as best as we can, we try to give compassion to them, and offer certain circumstances where they can feel the bigger scale of the world.
+So as best as we can, we try to [have] compassion [for] them, and offer certain circumstances where they can feel the bigger scale of the world.
 That is living together in peace and harmony.

 #### 54:15